WHAT IS AN ARTIFICIAL HARMONIC?

 2: USING SUL PONTICELLO DOWN AN OCTAVE INSTEAD OF ARTIFICIAL HARMONICS OR STRATOSPHERIC STOPPED NOTES

 The following example is taken from Sarasate’s Zapateado.
-In the original violin version artificial harmonics are used in this passage.
-In Leonard Rose’s transcription however the notes are stopped (and very high).
+In the original violin version, artificial harmonics are used in this passage.
+In Leonard Rose’s transcription, however, the notes are stopped (and very high).
 We can reduce our difficulty level even further, without sacrificing much of this special effect, by simply playing the notes an octave lower but “sul ponticello”:

-Another good example of our use of sul ponticello stopped notes instead of artificial harmonics comes from Bartok’s Rumanian Dances, where, just like in Zapateado, our cello artificial harmonics just can’t keep up with the speed and virtuosity of the violin.
+Another good example of our use of sul ponticello stopped notes instead of artificial harmonics comes from Bartok’s Romanian Dances, where, just like in Zapateado, our cello artificial harmonics just can’t keep up with the speed and virtuosity of the violin.

 The following link opens up a compilation of repertoire passages using artificial harmonics (and their various substitutes).